The Boss Hog IX

 Single Barrel, Bottled at Proof, Powerfully Complex, Distinctly Unique From Anything We’ve Done Before.
 Stupendous.

-Siren’s Song is an odyssey of maturation: a twice finished, well aged Rye which slumbered in cakes seasoned with Greek Fig Nectar and barrels suffused with homemade tentura - a liqueur born in the Peloponnesian city of Patras enlivened by the muses and inspired by hellenic family recipes
+Siren’s Song is an odyssey of maturation: a twice finished, well aged Rye which slumbered in casks seasoned with Greek Fig Nectar and barrels suffused with homemade tentura - a liqueur born in the Peloponnesian city of Patras enlivened by the muses and inspired by hellenic family recipes

 Our farm tentura is scratch made with ingredients hailing from both Greece and the elysian fields of shoreham.
 It arrives in the glass throwing scents of cinnamon and citrus zest.
 The palate finds ambrosial threads of clove, cardamom and stewed orchard fruit, retreating upon rippled waves of raisin and prune.
 Enter a labyrinth of flavor that would make even Homer blush.